xian-network/smart-contracts-docs/README.md

 def seed():
     # Initialize the contract with a variable
     simple_var.set(0)
-    submission_time.set(now) # now is a built-in function that returns the current datetime random_number.set(random.randint(0, 100))
+    submission_time.set(now) # now is a built-in variable that returns the current datetime random_number.set(random.randint(0, 100))
-    submission_block_num.set(block_num) # block_num is a built-in function that returns the current block number submission_block_hash.set(block_hash) # block_hash is a built-in function that returns the current block hash
+    submission_block_num.set(block_num) # block_num is a built-in variable that returns the current block number submission_block_hash.set(block_hash) # block_hash is a built-in variable that returns the current block hash

 def private_function(): # This function is private and cannot be called from outside the contract
     # This function is private and cannot be called from outside the contract